ppy/osu-wiki/wiki/Tournaments/CFC.md

 ## Organization

-The {MODE} World Cup 20{XX} is run by various community members by distributing the multitude of tasks into various fields of responsibility.
+The Catch French Cup 2018 is run by various french community members by distributing the multitude of tasks into various fields of responsibility.

 | Position | Member(s) |
 | ------------ | -------------- |